 - They are free of interest and fees for the first 12 months, and for the first year you don’t have to repay any of the principal either – meaning there’s nothing to pay at all in the first year

-- The interest rate is fixed at 2.5%, and the total term is 6 years.
+- The interest rate is fixed at 2.5%, and the total term is up to 10 years.
 There are no fees

 - They’re very easy to obtain from high street banks – a short application is required to self-certify eligibility, and the loan is generally deposited in your bank account within 24 hours